 Comprehensive Memory Center

 At UT Health Austin, we focus the whole patient, making sure patients and their caregivers have the support they need throughout the patient’s care.
-Where possible, we have redesigned our care model to enable patients and their caregivers to see multiple specialists during the same visit depending on their specific health needs.
+We take a multidisciplinary approach to patient care, meaning patients and their caregivers will benefit from the expertise of multiple specialists across a variety of disciplines.
 This multidisciplinary, coordinated care model makes it easier for patients and their caregivers to get the care they need without having to make multiple trips to various locations.
 We also collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to connect patients and their caregivers with the research opportunities.

 Our experienced healthcare professionals deliver personalized, whole-person care and treat each patient as an individual with unique circumstances, values, and beliefs.
 Working with the patient and their caregiver, the Comprehensive Memory Center care team creates an individualized care plan to help the patient and their caregiver reach the goals that matter most.
 Treatment plans commonly include medications, care management, family or individual counseling, cognitive-communication therapy, community resources, and follow-up visits.